Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 Meaning that the first ``{STRVAR_1 1, 0, 0}`` will be replaced with the nickname of the attacker, and the second ``{STRVAR_1 1, 1, 0}`` will be replaced with the nickname of the defender.
 The script then ends after waiting for the message to print.

 ## Synthesizing new move effects
 In adding a new move that doesn't have an effect that already exists, we need to add a new ``battle_eff_seq`` script.
 In this repo, it's simply a matter of creating a new `.s` file in the folder.
 As an example, I will be looking to implement Simple Beam--an effect that isn't currently done in the repo--as move effect 292 that will queue up subscript 330 to do its effect.

+### Adding Simple Beam's Effect
 Simple Beam sets the defender's ability to Simple unless if the ability it would overwrite is any of Truant, Multitype, Stance Change, Schooling, Comatose, Shields Down, Disguise, RKS System, Battle Bond, Power Construct, Ice Face, Gulp Missile, or As One.
 All of these checks can be done directly from the battle scripts themselves using ``ifmonstat`` and ``changevartomonvalue``.

 To start out, we can finally discuss the headers of each script file, which you'd see if you opened any of the files directly from the repo.
 These will largely be the same for each scripts, with exceptions depending on if more constants are needed:
 ```